 - Allergic Reaction: People with allergies to plants in the Valerianaceae family may be allergic to valerian .
-An occasional allergic reaction is reported (anecdotal) with side effects including breathing problems or chest tightness, chest pain, skin hives, rash, or itchy or swollen skin [R].

-- Addiction: Medical reports link overuse of valerian to liver toxicity and addictiveness [R, R].
+- Addiction: Medical reports link overuse of valerian to liver toxicity and addictiveness [96, 97].

-- Drowsiness: At high doses, daytime drowsiness can occur and caution is advised while driving or operating machinery [R, R, R].
+- Drowsiness: At high doses, daytime drowsiness can occur and caution is advised while driving or operating machinery [90, 98, 99].

 - Increased Effects of Anesthetics: If you need surgery, stop taking valerian at least 2 weeks ahead of time.
-Valerian may increase the effects of anesthetics that act on GABA receptors [R].
+Valerian may increase the effects of anesthetics that act on GABA receptors .

-- Withdrawal Symptoms: Heart problems and delirium may occur if valerian is stopped suddenly [R].
+- Withdrawal Symptoms: Heart problems and delirium might occur if valerian is stopped suddenly .

-- Overstimulation: At high doses, excitation may occur in some people [R].
+- Overstimulation: At high doses, excitation may occur in some people .

-- Suicide: Researchers report 1 case of attempted suicide after taking a massive overdose of valerian [R].
+- Suicide: Researchers report 1 case of attempted suicide after a massive overdose on valerian .

-Animal studies and anecdotal reports suggest that valerian may increase the action and side effects, including the amount of drowsiness, caused by sedative drugs.
+Animal studies and anecdotal reports suggest that valerian may increase both beneficial and side effects caused by sedative drugs.
+Examples include [90, 102]: